 The total price for accommodation and food for the five days will be around

-600 EUR.
+650 EUR.

+The first meal is dinner on August 31st and the last meal is lunch on September 5th.
 Aussois is less than 2h from the airports of Lyon, Geneve, Chambery, Annecy, Grenoble and Turin.
 There are trains and buses to Modane from these airports.
 Aussois is 8km from the Modane TGV station with direct trains from/to Paris.
-We will organize a bus for the participants from there to Aussois.
-Further buses to these airports / station can be found here and it is easy to get a taxi from Modane to Aussois and back.